DataFire/Integrations/integrations/generated/weatherbit/README.md

 * output [ForecastHourly](#forecasthourly)

 ### forecast.hourly_city_id_city_id.get
-**(REQUIRED: Developer Plan or Higher)** Returns an hourly forecast, where each point represents a one hour   period.
+ Returns an hourly forecast, where each point represents a one hour   period.
 Every point has a datetime string in the format "YYYY-MM-DD:HH".
 Time is UTC.